 - Doc Faraday – local medical practitioner.
 (M)

 Please note that we haven’t always tested these – and they may not tie in exactly with our games.

 “Thank you for a great site, fantastic games, good service and very quick reply.
 Keep up the good work.”
 Ole Martin Brodwall, Norway

 We offer a Cast Iron Guarantee on all our murder mystery games.
-If you're not completely satisfied with Who Shot the Sheriff then please let us know within 30 days and we will refund you.
-See our full terms and conditions here.
+If you’re not completely satisfied with Who Shot the Sheriff then please let us know within 30 days and we will refund you.
+See our full terms and conditions, and our refund policy.